Rajakavitha1/testing_gitbook/production-environment/observability-alerting/alerting.md

 The Seldon Enterprise Platform, along with any deployed models, automatically exposes metrics to Prometheus.
 By default, certain alerting rules are pre-configured, and an alertmanager instance is included.

+You can configure Alertmanager to send alerts through email or Slack.
+It can also be integrated into an incident response tool.
+To receive alerts when using Seldon Enterprise Platform you need to:
+1. Configure alerts
+2. Integrate into an incident response

 ## Prerequisites

 1. Install [Seldon Enterprise Platform](../seldon-enterprise-platform.md).